spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 **A) The Speaker or Descriptor (short name: Descriptor)**

 	This first element identifies the agent behind the time-stamped sound.
 When you know the full name of a speaker, repeat it for every discreet timestamp attributed to them.
 Stage names and aliases function like full names.
-Some software (like Transcriva) facilitates uniformity through a list of “associated 	people” that can be assigned to timestamps from a drop-down menu.
 Ideally, the name of a speaker should correspond to a contributor listed in Swallow.
 To help with linkability, you can note aliases in the speaker’s contributor field.

 	When several individuals perform under one name, that group name should be the recurring Speaker.
 If individual group members’ names are known, they can be listed in square brackets in the first timestamp (but do not need to be listed thereafter).
 If a single, identified group member speaks around the performance, the timestamp should be attributed to the individual.